Terms of service

 3.2 Except as expressly authorized in this Agreement, Customer and its Users shall not, directly or indirectly: (i) sublicense, rent, lease, sell, loan, transfer, distribute, translate, reverse engineer, decompile, or disassemble or otherwise obtain or attempt to create, derive, or obtain the source code of the Software or Services; (ii) modify, enhance or otherwise change the Software or Services or prepare derivative works based on the Software or Services; (iii) copy or otherwise reproduce any features, functions, integrations, interfaces or graphics of the Software, Services or Documentation; (iv) remove, obscure, or alter any notice of copyright, trademark or other proprietary right appearing in or on any item included with the Software, Services or Documentation; (v) circumvent or attempt to circumvent any methods employed by Company to control access to the components, features or functions of the Software or Services, or to prevent unauthorized use of the Software or Services; (vi) use or otherwise exploit the Software or Services for any purpose, commercial or otherwise, other than the intended purpose; or (vii) use the Software or Services for purposes of competitive analysis or the development of a competing software product.

-3.3 Customer shall: (a) have sole responsibility for the accuracy, quality, and legality of all Customer Data; and (b) prevent unauthorized access to, or use of, the Software and Services, and notify Company promptly of any such unauthorized access or use.
+3.3 Customer shall: (a) have sole responsibility for the accuracy, quality, and legality of all Customer Data; and (b) preserve and maintain the login credentials for the access to, or use of the Software and Services and notify Company promptly of any such unauthorized access or use caused from the failure to preserve and maintain such login credentials.
 Customer shall not: (i) use the Service in violation of applicable laws; (ii) in connection with the Software and Services, send or store infringing, obscene, threatening, or otherwise unlawful or tortious material, including material that violates privacy rights; (iii) send or store malicious code in connection with the Software and Services; (iv) interfere with or disrupt performance of the Software and Services or the data contained therein; or (v) attempt to gain access to the Software or Services or its related systems or networks in a manner not set forth in the Documentation.
 Customer shall be liable for the acts and omissions of all Users and Customer Affiliates relating to this Agreement.

-3.4 Customer shall not store, or process Personal Information characterized as sensitive information under applicable Privacy Laws, including but not limited to Personal Health Information, social insurance, social security or credit card numbers.
+3.4 Customer shall not store, or process Personal Information under applicable Privacy Laws in the Software, including but not limited to Personal Health Information, social insurance, social security or credit card numbers.

 4.1 Company will at all times comply with all applicable laws and industry standards in the performance of its obligations under this Agreement and shall obtain all rights and licenses required from third parties to operate, use, license and provide the Software and Services, and otherwise perform its obligations under this Agreement.